Altinity/terraform-aws-eks-clickhouse/docs/README.md

 - **Storage and Resource Access**: Kubernetes roles, role bindings, and service accounts are defined for different components, particularly for the EBS CSI driver, ensuring the right permissions for accessing and managing resources.

+- **IAM Roles and Policies**: There are several IAM roles and policies created for different purposes, such as the EKS cluster role, node role, and a specific role for the EBS CSI driver.
+These roles and policies ensure appropriate permissions for the cluster to interact with other AWS services.

 ## Architecture:

 > ADD DIAGRAM HERE